The hard part of software was never the code.

 The methodology assumes that the problem can be specified before it is solved.
 This is true for the vast majority of production software.
 CRUD applications, data pipelines, API services, infrastructure tooling, enterprise systems.
 It is not always true for research.
 When a physicist is groping toward a new model, or a machine learning researcher is exploring whether an architecture can learn a task at all, the specification and the discovery are the same act.
 You cannot write tests for a hypothesis you have not yet formed.
 In these domains, exploratory code is the instrument of thought.
 Codex Automata applies after the exploration, when the shape of the solution is known and the task is to engineer it reliably.

 Similarly, certain creative work resists upfront specification.
 A designer prototyping an interaction in code is not implementing a spec.
-He is using code as a sketching medium, where the "specification" is the felt experience of the interface, and it only exists in his judgment after he sees it.
+She is using code as a sketching medium, where the "specification" is the felt experience of the interface, and it only exists in her judgment after she sees it.
 Applying rigid test first discipline to this kind of work would strangle it.
 The correct response is to let creative work be creative, then, once the design crystallizes, specify and test the result for production.

 There is also the question of scale.
 A solo developer building a weekend project does not need a kanban board, formal specs, and CI/CD quality gates.
 The overhead would exceed the benefit.
 Codex Automata is designed for systems that matter.
 Systems that must be correct, must scale, must be maintained by more than one person or agent over time.
 For a throwaway script, write the script.